troysalt/troysalt.github.io/uas.md

 An invasive sub species of *Phragmites australis* was likely introduced to Utah in the early 1980s and has been a nuisance ever since.
-The Utah Department of Natural Resources (DNR) has been working to remove the plant for many years, and in an effort to keep track of progress and evaulate effectiveness of remediation, the DNR is imaging the Howard Slough Waterfowl Management Area as they apply treatment.
+The Utah Department of Natural Resources (DNR) has been working to remove the plant for many years, and in an effort to keep track of progress and evaluate effectiveness of remediation, the DNR is imaging the Howard Slough Waterfowl Management Area as they apply treatment.
 The environment is extremely difficult to navigate, and requires a Marsh Master (essentially a tank) to avoid vehicles sinking into the marsh.
 A small Unmanned Aerial System (sUAS) is ideal for monitoring the situation.
 The sUAS is fitted with a multispectral